 In this article, we’ll review what is and how to calculate NRR, as well as two-approach strategy to increase revenue retention for your subscription business.

 What is net revenue retention?

 Is NRR the same as subscriber retention?
 Not necessarily.
-For example, if your company retains all of its customers in 2022, but they all downgrade their plans and spend less than in the previous year, your revenue retention rate will be lower, but your subscriber retention rate remains the same.
+For example, if your company retains all of its customers in a year, but they all downgrade their plans and spend less than in the previous one, your revenue retention rate will be lower, but your subscriber retention rate remains the same.

 How do you calculate revenue retention?

-When calculating net revenue retention, it’s important to consider any action taken by current subscribers that impacts your income.
+When calculating NRR, it’s important to consider any action taken by current subscribers that impacts your income.
 Use the following values: